mtgjson/mtgjson-website/docs/file-models/set/README.md

 ## Model Properties

 > ### baseSetSize
 > The number of cards in the set.
 Will default to `totalSetSize` if not available.
-Note that Wizards sometimes prints extra cards beyond the set size into promos or supplemental products.
+[Wizards of the Coast](https://company.wizards.com) sometimes prints extra cards beyond the set size into promos or supplemental products.
 >
 > - **Type:** `integer`
 > - **Introduced:** `v4.1.0`